nsacyber/Windows-Secure-Host-Baseline/README.md

 * [Chrome](./Chrome/Scripts/)
 * [Hardware](./Hardware/Scripts/)

+Users may need to perform 3 steps to run the functions defined in the PowerShell scripts:
+1. Change the PowerShell execution policy
+1. Unblock the PowerShell script
+1. Dot source the PowerShell script

+##### Changing the PowerShell execution policy

+Users may need to change the default PowerShell execution policy.
+This can be achieved in a number of different ways:
+* Open a command prompt and run **powershell.exe -ExecutionPolicy Bypass** and run scripts from that PowerShell session.
+* Open a PowerShell prompt and run **Set-ExecutionPolicy Unrestricted -Scope CurrentUser** and run scripts from any PowerShell session.
+* Open an administrative PowerShell prompt and run **Set-ExecutionPolicy Unrestricted** and run scripts from any PowerShell session.

+##### Unblocking the PowerShell scripts

+Users may need to unblock PowerShell files that have been downloaded from the Internet.
+Open a PowerShell prompt and run the following command **[System.IO.FileInfo[]]@(Get-ChildItem -Path '.\Secure-Host-Baseline') -Recurse -Filter '\*.ps1' | Unblock-File** to unblock all PowerShell files.

+##### Dot sourcing the PowerShell scripts

+Once the PowerShell execution policy has been configured, and the PowerShell scripts have been unblocked, [dot source}(https://technet.microsoft.com/en-us/library/hh847841.aspx) the file to load the PowerShell code.

+1. Open a PowerShell prompt
+1. Change directory to where the script is located (e.g. **cd .\\Hardware\\Scripts\\**)
+1. Dot source the script into the PowerShell session (e.g. **. .\\Hardware.ps1**)
+1. Execute the PowerShell function (e.g. **Test-IsCredentialGuardEnabled**)

+Eventually the PowerShell scripts will be turned into modules so dot sourcing will not be required.

 ### Compliance checks
 Nessus (aka [ACAS](http://www.disa.mil/cybersecurity/network-defense/acas) in the DoD) audit files and [SCAP](https://en.wikipedia.org/wiki/Security_Content_Automation_Protocol) content will be included in this repository over time.
 Compliance checks available for use so far: